Dependence-robust confidence intervals for capture-recapture surveys: Application: estimating the number of people who inject drugs in Brussels, Belgium

 \section{Application: estimating the number of people who inject drugs in Brussels, Belgium}

-We apply this methodology to a CRC study to estimate the population size of people who inject drugs (PWID) in Brussels, Belgium \citep{plettinckx2020how}.
-Because injection drug use is often stigmatized or legally criminalized, it can be difficult to conduct a systematic survey of PWID \citep{kwon2019estimating, leclerc2014estimating}.
-Instead, indirect estimation techniques like CRC are recommended \citep{hay2016estimating, leclerc2014estimating, vaissade2009capture}.
-The purpose of the original study was to update official estimates of the number of PWID in Brussels to guide the scale and scope of treatment and harm reduction services offered to PWID. \citet{plettinckx2020how} sought an estimate for the number of PWID (defined here as individuals who injected drugs within the last 12 months) in Brussels.
-Three anonymized PWID samples were obtained between February and April 2019 in Brussels from the following sources: \begin{enumerate} \item an RDS fieldwork study designed to include PWID not in contact with public services \citep{van2020prevalence}, \item two low-threshold drug treatment centers (MSOC/MASS and Projet Lama) which offer specialized drug treatment services and opioid substitution treatment (OST), and \item a crisis intervention center and shelter (Transit asbl), which offers psycho-social support during the day and a shelter at night. \end{enumerate} In samples 2 and 3, information was obtained from registration systems, while sample 1 arises from an RDS study starting with a small number of seeds selected from low-threshold treatment centers or syringe exchange services \citep{van2020prevalence}.
-The overall subject inclusion criteria, across all three data sources, were: having injected any substance within the last 12 months, age 18 or older, and having lived or used drugs in Brussels principally during the last year.
+We apply this methodology to a CRC study to estimate the population size of people who inject drugs (PWID) in Brussels, Belgium \citep{plettinckx2020estimates}.
+Because injection drug use is often stigmatized or legally criminalized, it can be difficult to conduct a systematic survey of PWID \citep{kwon2019estimating}.
+Instead, indirect estimation techniques like capture-recapture surveys (CRC) are recommended \citep{hay2016estimating}.
+To update official estimates of the number of PWID (defined here as individuals who injected drugs within the last 12 months) in Brussels to guide the scale and scope of treatment and harm reduction services offered to PWID, \citet{plettinckx2020estimates} obtained three anonymized PWID samples between February and April 2019 in Brussels from the following sources: 1) an RDS fieldwork study designed to include PWID not in contact with public services \citep{van2020prevalence}, 2) two low-threshold drug treatment centers (``MSOC/MASS and Projet Lama'') which offer specialized drug treatment services and opioid substitution treatment, and 3) a crisis intervention center and shelter (``Transit asbl''), which offers psycho-social support during the day and a shelter at night.

+The overall subject inclusion criteria, across three data sources, were: having injected any substance within the last 12 months, age 18 or older, and having lived or used drugs in Brussels principally during the last year.
 RDS respondents had to be selected by one of the participating organizations as a seed, or have received an invitation by means of a recruitment coupon from a participant, and had not participated earlier.
-Counts of individuals in each sample subset are shown in Figure \ref{fig:pwid}.
-A total of 306 unique individuals were sampled, across all three of the studies.
+Violations of the ``closed population'' and ``homogeneous capture probability'' assumptions could happen for the above experiments, however, we assume that they are negligible.
+We leave robust methods for these violations for future research.